McMahonLab/FWMFG/README.md

 __
 (updated February 2016)

-Removed the .doc file that had the original workflow from Ben Crary.
+Ignore the .doc file that had the original workflow from Ben Crary.
 See here for new and better workflow: https://github.com/McMahonLab/16STaxAss

 FWonly_11Feb2016_1452_ready.fasta